hjpunzalan/toastmaster/README.md

 * [Setup](#setup)

 ## General info
 It is a member club with a dashboard, discussion board, speech posts and member list.
-Its main usage is explicitly for communication purposes within club members.
+Dashboard for committee members to communicate to all the club members.
+Discussion board for communication such as speech reviews for club members.
+A member list to send emails and for committee members to manage club members.

 There is a user-level heirarchy consisting of normal users, moderator and admin.
 Committee members of a toastmaster club typically are able to control user actions and are the only one able to register, activate and deactivate users.

 Unfortunately, sendGrid mail service without a DNS may be blocked by some email providers such as Outlook thus, some features such as forgetting password may not work in the live demo.